scipy/scipy/doc/source/tutorial/sparse.rst

 Sparse arrays are useful because they represent much of their values *implicitly*, without storing an actual placeholder value.
 In `scipy.sparse`, the value used to represent "no data" is an *implicit zero*.
 This can be confusing when *explicit zeros* are required.
 For example, in `graph methods <https://docs.scipy.org/doc/scipy/tutorial/csgraph.html>`_ from `scipy.sparse.csgraph`, we often need to be able to distinguish between (A) a link connecting nodes ``i`` and ``j`` with zero weight and (B) no link between ``i`` and ``j``.
 Sparse matrices can do this, so long as we keep the *explicit* and *implicit* zeros in mind.

-For example, in our previous ``csr`` array, we could include an explicit zero by inputting it into the ``data`` list.
+For example, in our previous ``csr`` array, we could include an explicit zero by including it in the ``data`` list.
 Let's treat the final entry in the array at the bottom row and last column as an *explicit zero*:

    >>> row = [0,0,1,1,2,2]
    >>> col = [0,3,1,2,2,3]